Westroads Mall shooting: Victims

 Four of the victims shot by Hawkins survived.
 Two critically injured were store employees.
 Fred Wilson, 61, was a manager for the customer service department.
 He was sent to the University of Nebraska Medical Center with a gunshot wound to the upper chest.
 By the time he reached the ER, he had lost three-quarters of his blood and had no pulse.
 Wilson was upgraded to stable by the following weekend, and soon after was making some attempts to communicate.
 The other critically wounded victim was customer service employee Micheale "Mickey" Oldham, 65, who was sent to Creighton University Medical Center.
-She sustained heavy injuries to the abdomen and back, and, of the surviving victims, she suffered the worst injuries.
+She sustained heavy injuries to the abdomen and back, and she suffered the worst injuries among the surviving victims.

 Another surviving victim was customer Jeff Schaffart, 34, who was treated and released at UNMC for a gunshot wound to the left arm and the little finger of his left hand.
 The Omaha Police Department announced on December 22, 2007, that Mandy Hyda, 34, received a bruise when a bullet fragment struck her left leg.
 She was neither transported nor treated for the injury.
 It was initially reported that there were five people injured (not including Hyda), but two of those at the scene who were sent to local hospitals were sent for reasons other than being shot by Hawkins.